-- 3.2.1 An applicant's period of eligibility may be extended in the following properly documented circumstances, provided the grounds for the extension started before the call deadline.
-Eligible career breaks include the following: - a.
-Maternity leave - b.
-Paternity leave - c.
-Adoptive leave - d.
-Parental leave4 - e.
+- d.
+Parental leave - e.
 Long-term illness leave - f.
 Carer's leave - g.
 Military service - h.
 Clinical qualifications - 3.2.2 Only career breaks taken by the applicant as a statutory entitlement will be considered eligible. - 3.2.3 No allowance will be made for part-time working (two years of part-time working count as two full-time years). - 3.2.4 If an applicant wishes to extend the period of eligibility, they must produce evidence, birth certificate and/or documents from the HR office of their employer at the time of the eligible break(s): - a.
 For maternity leave, applicants will be granted an 18-month extension for each child born before or after the first PhD award, regardless of how long the applicant took for maternity leave.
 If the applicant can document a longer maternity leave, the eligibility period will be extended by the documented amount of actual leave taken until the call deadline.
 The same principle also applies for child adoption. - b.
 For paternity leave, applicants will be granted an extension equal to the documented amount of paternity leave actually taken for each child born before or after the first PhD award.
 The same principle also applies for child adoption. - c.
 For parental leave/carer's leave, applicants will be granted an extension equal to the documented amount of leave actually taken by the applicant for each incident which occurred after the first PhD award. - d.
 Verification for long-term illness must be provided in the form of a medical certificate.
 For long-term illness (over ninety days for the principal investigator or a close family member, i.e. child, spouse, parent, sibling), applicants will be granted an extension equal to the documented amount of leave actually taken by the applicant for each incident which occurred after the first PhD award. - e.
 Verification of leave taken for clinical qualifications or military service must be provided in an appropriate form.
-Applicants will be granted an extension equal to the documented amount of leave actually taken for each incident which occurred after the first PhD award.
+Applicants will be granted an extension equal to the documented amount of leave actually taken for each incident which occurred after the first PhD award. - 3.2.5 Career breaks explained by working outside of academia or by being unemployed for a period of time will not be considered as valid reasons to extend the eligibility window.
+Examples of other ineligible career breaks include taking time off to travel or to complete examinations for the Bar.